-Ponzi Schemes in Zimbabwe thrive due to information asymmetry.
+Ponzi Schemes in Zimbabwe thrive due to the absence of information on their operations.
 The subject of ponzi schemes does not appear in many school or academic textbooks-- and to compound matters, Zimbabwe does not cover much economic and financial literacy history from 1980 to date.